STEAMWE/FrancescaFr.github.io/_PCC-Inventor-Camp/Week2.md

 ---
 ## Design Tools and Project Development:

 This week will focus on developing motor control, audio and visual sensor, and 3d printing skills.
-Project Designs will also be finalized, as we transition to Invention Fabrication.
+Guest presenters will speak about their experiences in industrial and visual effects engineering, emphasizing invention and design techniques.
+Project designs will also be finalized, as we transition to Invention Fabrication.

-- Day 1: Driving and Controlling Motors, Printer Take Apart
+- Day 1: Guest Speaker: Bill Dresselhaus, Industrial Engineer / Project Work
-- Day 2: Audio Visual Peripherals
+- Day 2: Project Work /Audio Visual Peripherals / Guest Speaker: Peter Vickery, Visual Effects Supervisor
+- Day 3: Project Work /Printer Take-Apart
-- Day 3: 3D Modeling, Intro to 3D Printers
+- Day 4: 3D Modeling, Intro to 3D Printers
-- Day 4: Engineering and Art, Guest Lecture
-- Day 5: Open Lab, Project Design Decisions
+- Day 5: Open Lab, Engineering and Art, Project Design Decisions